Lixkote/RectifyPad/README.md

-# FluentPad
+# RectifyPad
-The FluentPad app is a modern Windows app written in C#.
+The RectifyPad app is a modern Windows app written in C#.
 It is free and open source.
 The app provides simmilar functionality, as standard Windows WordPad program.